ebankoff/overlord/README.md

 - In the **message.txt** file (located in the "files" folder) write the message to be sent out.
 - In file **targets.txt** (located in "files" folder) write manually IDs of accounts where message should be delivered or automatically by server member parser.
 - In file **blacklist.txt** (located in "files" folder) write IDs of accounts where it is not necessary to deliver the message.
 - In the folder **"avatars"** put avatars (Important!
-The name of the avatar should be its serial number, for example 1.png.), they will be needed if you enable the function to change the avatars.
+The name of the avatar should be its serial number, for example 1.png.
+Also, all avatars must be in png format!), they will be needed if you enable the function to change the avatars.

 **The setup is done!**